 As previously seen on Wit & Delight

-For many of us, Sunday is our day to recharge from a weekend of time spent with friends, sipping one too many (or just the right amount, who’s to say??) glasses of rosé, rushing from one plan to the other.
+For many of us, Sunday is our day to recharge from a weekend of time spent with friends, sipping one too many (or just the right amount, who’s to say??) glasses of rosé, rushing from one place to the other.
 For the introverts among us, having a day to build up our energy stores in the quiet comfort of our homes may feel especially necessary.

 If you need that time alone to ground yourself before the week ahead, we hope you get a chance to take it today.
 While you’re at it, why not have a gander at this article contributor Julie Rybarczyk previously penned about all the wonderful traits that make us introverts who we are.